TERMS AND CONDITIONS

 *The surcharge will also apply to debit cards when making payments online.

-Important: Approval for the work to commence and payment of the Deposit fee indicates that the client accepts these terms and conditions.
+Important: The payment of any fee indicates that the client accepts these terms and conditions.

-Please make sure you have read and understood the conditions before entering into the agreement.
-If you wish to seek independent legal advice about this Agreement, you should do so before signing the writtent quotation/agreement.
+Please make sure you have read and understood the conditions before making any payment or entering into the agreement.
+If you wish to seek independent legal advice, you should do so before making any apyment or signing any writtent quotation/agreement.

 Trust is important when making a significant change in your life.
 The Australian Immigration process can be confusing and costly if not done correctly.
 We offer professional services with reliable advice delivered ethically to assist you with your Australia Visa Application.